DPDK/dpdk/doc/guides/rawdevs/cnxk_bphy.rst

 of ``rte_rawdev_get_dev_id("NAME:x")`` from the test application, where:

-- NAME is the desired subsystem: use "BPHY" for regular, and "BPHY_CGX" for RFOE module,
+- NAME is the desired subsystem: use "BPHY" for regular, and "BPHY_CGX" for RFOE module.
 - x is the device's bus id specified in "bus:device.func" (BDF) format.
+BDF follows convention used by lspci i.e bus, device and func are specified using respectively two, two and one hex digit(s).

 Use this identifier for further rawdev function calls.